-THIS WEEK I WOULD LIKE TO CONTINUE our series on Knowing Jesus as we look at a scriptural overview of the importance of the local church (part one of two studies).
-This is an important topic because you of all people need to maintain a strong intimacy with God in leadership of our nation.
-The local church (I’m speaking about those churches that faithfully teach God’s Word) is designed by God to do just that: To mature you as a believer.
-I have observed over the years that Public Servants who are committed to a local church are much more apt to be stable and growing spiritually than those who are not.
+This week we look at a scriptural overview of the importance of the local church.
+This is a critical topic because you of all people need to maintain a strong intimacy with God in the leadership of our nation.
+By the local Church, I am speaking about those churches that faithfully teach God’s Word.
+The local church is designed by God to do just that: to mature you as a believer.
+I have observed over the years that public servants who are committed to a local church are much more apt to be stable and growing spiritually than those who are not.
 Participating in the Members Bible Study and/or other fellowship groups in the Capitol while necessary is not enough!
 Therefore my prayer is that this study will prompt all who ponder it to increase (or begin) their commitment to a biblically-solid local church in their district—to join a church and make involvement not only a regular habit, but a scheduling priority!
 My friend, don’t be deceived, nothing can replace God’s gym for the growth of spiritual muscle!

 I. THE CHURCH UNIVERSAL

-The Church is a group of believers, a spiritually united body; it is much more than an association, or a physical building.
-Someone has said of the Church universal, “The Church is not an organization, but . . . a communion, a fellowship that includes all believers.”
+The Church is a group of believers, a spiritually united body; it is much more than an association or a physical building.
+It has been said of the Church universal, “The Church is not an organization, but … a communion, a fellowship that includes all believers.”

 II.
 THE LOCAL CHURCH